Mel B on mystery Spice Girls project, updated autobiography: "You have to put yourself back together"

 "I wanted to show the survivors that I'm with you on this journey, because ... it's hard getting out of abuse," she tells ABC Audio.
 "And then it's hard trying to pick up the pieces of your life after you've gone through such trauma."

+Mel B's ex-husband has long denied all allegations made against him by the singer, born Melanie Brown.
+In a statement to ABC News in 2017, er ex's lawyers described Brown's claims as "outrageous and unfounded."

-In the chapters, Mel writes about rebuilding her life in her native Leeds, England, trying unconventional methods to treat her trauma and her ongoing legal battles with her ex.
+In the new chapters, Mel writes about rebuilding her life in her native Leeds, England and trying unconventional methods to treat her trauma.

 "People think, 'Oh, you should be fine now, you've got out of that abuse.'
 Well, it is good that you got out of the abuse, but then you have to go on a real honest journey with yourself," she explains

-Note: (This story has been updated from an earlier version posted on 3/27/24).